If we never leave our comfort zone, how will we find what's out there?

 The Eli Apple pick, in my opinion, was a good one for two main reasons.
 First, being only 20 years old, he won´t be rushed into the lineup, as the Giants have Janoris Jenkins and Dominique Rodgers-Cromartie.
 This will provide Apple with time to learn and develop.
 Second, with the 2 starting guys firmly set, Apple can excel in the slot position.
 In today´s game, with 3 and 4 wide receiver sets, the slot corner is of vital importance, Apple will see significant time in this role.

 Sterling Shepard is another guy who can do well in the Giants´system.
 A solid route runner and slot guy, look for him to be the replacement for Victor Cruz, should he not return to form.
+During his senior year at Oklahoma, Shepard caught 86 receptions and 11 touchdowns, not bad.
+Imagine that production on the inside and Beckham Jr lined out outside?
+Wow As Cruz was asked to take a pay cut, there is some clear skepticism in New York regarding Cruz returning to pre-injury form.

 Round 3 — DT Maliek Collins